michd/advent-of-code/README.md

 # Advent of Code

-This is a repository containing my programs for solving Advant of Code challenges.
+This is a repository containing my programs for solving [Advent of Code](https://adventofcode.com/) challenges.